icarojobs/laravel/README.md

 # Executing project with open ports (for others access):
 $ php artisan serve --host 0.0.0.0 --port 8000

+    *Now a new device in same network can connect to dev computer by ip address of the dev computer.

 # Documentation:
 https://laravel.com/docs/5.4